ITzTravelInTime/TINU/README.md

 # Features:
 - Simple-to-use UI that allows you to easily start the bootable macOS installer creation process.
+- Support for multiple languages (currenlt just italian, but more will be added in future updates)
 - It can work with every macOS installer app that has the createinstallmedia executable inside its resources folder (including also beta and newly released installers).
 - You can use any erasable volume that is at least 7 GB of size (if the volume's drive is not in GUID format, TINU will re-format it accordingly).
 - Can work with the Mac OS recovery system, so you can create a bootable macOS installer from the macOS installer itself or from the macOS recovery partition, and you can use TINU to install macOS, too.